OS/2: OS/2 2.0 (1992)

 Like most 32-bit environments, OS/2 could not run protected-mode DOS programs using the older VCPI interface, unlike the Standard mode of Windows 3.1; it only supported programs written according to DPMI.
 (Microsoft discouraged the use of VCPI under Windows 3.1, however, due to performance degradation.)

 Unlike Windows NT, OS/2 always allowed DOS programs the possibility of masking real hardware interrupts, so any DOS program could deadlock the machine in this way.
 OS/2 could, however, use a hardware watchdog on selected machines (notably IBM machines) to break out of such a deadlock.
 Later, release 3.0 leveraged the enhancements of newer Intel 80486 and Intel Pentium processors—the Virtual Interrupt Flag (VIF), which was part of the Virtual Mode Extensions (VME)—to solve this problem.

-To accommodate those who wanted to have multiple operating systems on their machine, Boot Manager was introduced that allowed for the creation of separate partitions on the boot drive which could be used to install different versions of DOS, Windows and OS/2 and give the user a choice of which partition to boot from.
+To accommodate those who wanted to have multiple operating systems on their machine, Boot Manager was introduced that allowed for the creation of separate partitions on the boot drive that could be used to install different versions of DOS, Windows and OS/2 and give the user a choice of which partition to boot from.